➤ by Oma Gerhild Fulson

 This German recipe for corn salad, aka Maissalat, is so very easy.
 Colorful and quick, a great addition to a summer buffet or picnic.
 It's among the best unusual salad recipes because it really is so quick.

 I really do love corn and finding corn recipes this easy is great.
 This salad relies on canned corn ... easy!
 Although, using frozen or fresh corn would work as well.

 Looking through old German cookbooks, it is rare to find corn recipes.
 Check below to find out why.
 However, it's now quite common to find in newer cookbooks ... as well as in fancy restaurants.

-Add fresh green peppers and bright red tomatoes, and this salad is a feast for the eyes as well.
-Add to that the fact that it's healthy, too!
+Adding fresh green peppers and bright red tomatoes, and this salad is a feast for the eyes as well.
+Add to that, the fact that it's healthy, too!

 It's interesting to note that corn is not a common vegetable in Germany - at least not in years gone by.
-My parents immigrated to Canada in the early 1950's and the tradition they brought with them had corn ("mais") as food for cattle.
+My parents immigrated to Canada in the early 1950's and the tradition they brought with them was that corn ("mais") was only fit for cattle.